JohnStuartPhil/new-approach-3/README.md

 -   Steps for deployment:
     -   Fork or clone this repository
     -   Create a new Heroku app
+    -   Add Config Var with the key of PORT and the value of 8000
 	-   Set the build backs to Python and Node JS in that order
     -	Link the Heroku app to the repository
     -   Click on Deploy